mtj0928/SlideKit/README.md

 <img width="1096" alt="IntroductionSlide" src="https://user-images.githubusercontent.com/12427733/190955403-ed64a5fd-eed0-4a4c-8684-75f39623a563.png">

 ## Presentations made with SlideKit
-If you make presentations slide with SlideKit, add the following litst!!
+If you make presentations slide with SlideKit, add it to the following litst!!
 - [After iOSDC](https://github.com/mtj0928/AfteriOSDC): A presentation which shares the hard points to make presentations slides by SwiftUI.
 (Japanese)